nl-digigo/visi/docs/visi1.7/Conceptual.md

 **Flexibility of VISI in making collaboration agreements**

-1.  **Agreeing on tasks and responsibilities in advance clarifies expectations.** During collaboration preparation, roles and tasks are agreed upon.
+1.  **Agreeing on tasks and responsibilities in advance clarifies expectations.**

+    During collaboration preparation, roles and tasks are agreed upon.

-2.  **Agreeing on communication flows in advance allows you to anticipate responses and decisions.** During the preparation of a collaboration, it is important to determine the roles of each team member and their communication channels.
+2.  **Agreeing on communication flows in advance allows you to anticipate responses and decisions.**

+    During the preparation of a collaboration, it is important to determine the roles of each team member and their communication channels.
 This includes deciding on the message flow and the type of information that is expected from each other.
-By setting agreements and expectations beforehand, everyone involved is aware of their responsibilities and can work more effectively.
+By setting agreements and expectations beforehand, everyone involved knows their responsibilities and can work more effectively.
 Moreover, it is essential to decide on the content of each message, including any attachments that need to be shared.
 This ensures that the messages are clear, concise, and relevant to the collaboration.

 3.  **Parties have the freedom to shape the cooperation as desired.**

     VISI is very flexible: The parties have the freedom to structure the collaboration as is suitable for their project.
 VISI standardises the way in which you digitally record roles, workflows and messages.